jarrensj/solana-nft-mint/README.md

-# solana nft mint program
+# solana nft mint program with Saga Genesis Token requirement for mint

 - one mint per wallet
 - Saga Genesis Token required: only wallets holding a Saga Genesis Token can mint